The UK has sanctioned Russian troops it believes have used chemical weapons in the battlefield of Ukraine.

 The Russian Radiological Chemical and Biological Defence forces, and their commander, Lt Gen Igor Kirillov will be subject to a travel ban and an asset freeze.
-Two Russian defence scientific laboratories were also designated.
+Two Russian defence ministry scientific laboratories were also designated.

 The Foreign Office also said that Kirillov was a “significant mouthpiece” for Kremlin misinformation.